pikatoste/test.sh/README.md

 functions: `assert_true`, `assert_false` and `assert_equals`.
 See the description of these functions in the [Function reference](#function-reference).

+`assert_true` and `assert_false` accept an expression which is evaluated with `eval`.
+There are quoting issues to be aware of:

+* If the expression is surrounded by double quotes, parameter expansion will occur at call point.
+If single quotes are used, then parameter expansion will occur at the evaluation point.
+* Double quotes inside the expression have to be escaped if the expression is surrounded by double quotes.

+The quoting issues also apply to the `subshell` function.

 ### Predefined variables

 test.sh defines these variables, which are available to the test script after test.sh is sourced: